 Timeline of submission for the field trip approval form for field trips to the Office of the Provost:

 *Please note that fee approval forms must pass through Education Abroad prior to the deadlines above.
-Please plan accordingly*
+Please plan accordingly.* You can review our Checklist and Pre-Departure Considerations for Academic Field Trips.

 - Summer: February 1